CWEzio/Notes/tools/vscode.md

 - `ctrl + k v` to split editor right. *(Personal Keybinding)*

 **Panel**

-- The *panel* is the window where the integrated terminal lies.
+The *panel* is the window where the integrated terminal lies.

+*command*
-- Search for commands like `hide panel`, `toggle maximized panel` to toggle it.
+- `hide panel`
+- `toggle panel visibility`
-- `toggle maximized panel` command can set the panel maximized or restore its size.
+- `toggle maximized panel`
+> toggle means switch between enable and disable.

 **Primary Side Bar**
 - The *primary side bar* is where the file exploer resides.